caseywdunn/evocell/exercises/Unix_command_line.md

 You are now running ubuntu.

-You can exit your instance by typing `exit`
+You can exit your docker container by typing `exit`

 To see a list of all the running containers, type `docker ps`.
 If your container is closed, you can type `docker ps -a` to get a list of all containers.